WebHare/proxy/README.md

 The CI scripts take care of deploying to Docker.
 Simply push a new tag

 ## Running the proxy from the source tree
-Use `./ronlocal.sh` to start the proxy locally
+Use `./proxy.sh runlocal` to start the proxy locally.
+Consider using WebHare runkit with `runkit run-proxy --nocontainer`

+See the [developer documentation](DEVELOEPRS.MD) for more details and recipes

 ## Troubleshooting
 The nginx configuration is generated as `/data/nginx.conf`.
 If you patch this file use `/opt/container/reload.sh` to reload it.